HampusSiik/minesweeper-with-friends/doc/RAD.md

 #### Definition of done

-- [ ] Add a new game functionality in the model.
+- [ ] Add a new game functionality in the API.
 - [ ] Add new game button in the game.

 ### Make the game more responsive